davidxjohnson/s3fs-howto/README.md

 developer@vbox: find /data/s3drive/media-server-backup -type d -empty | xargs rm -rf
 ```

-Which begs the question: If all you want is a backup of your media drive, use the AWS CLI instead of a drive mount? :)
+Which begs the question: If all you want is a backup of your media drive, why not use the AWS CLI instead of a drive mount? :)